johannaschmidle/Gordon-Ramsay-AI-Tutor/README.md

 3. **App**: I used a streamlit template to create an app that is hosted online so you do not have to download and run the code yourself.
 You can just try the app version

 ## How to Run the Basic Version
+- Download the entire repository
+- Open the folder in a Python environment and then open the file [RamsayTutorBasic.ipynb](https://github.com/johannaschmidle/Gordon-Ramsay-AI-Tutor/blob/main/RamsayTutorBasic.ipynb)
 - Add a file called "ApiKey.txt" that holds your own personal API key to the same folder on your computer
 - When you want to use the AI tutor just run all the code blocks and respond to the prompts
 - When you wish to **stop**, just type quit into the text box and you will exit the chat